 This annual information form (AIF) contains certain statements about our future expectations.
 These statements are generally identified by words like "anticipate", "plan", "believe", "intend", "expect", "estimate", "approximate" and the like, as well as future or conditional verbs such as "will", "should", "would" and "could", or negative versions thereof.
-Because forward-looking statements involve future risks and uncertainties, actual results may be quite different from those expressed or implied in these statements.
-Examples include geopolitical unrest, terrorist attacks and the threat of terrorist attacks, war, epidemics or pandemics, natural disasters, weather patterns, environmental concerns, cyber security attacks, labour negotiations, arbitrations, workforce recruitment, training and retention, general aviation industry conditions, air traffic levels, the use of telecommunications and ground transportation as alternatives to air travel, capital market and economic conditions, the ability to collect customer service charges and reduce operating costs, the success of our investment in space-based aircraft surveillance through Aircon LLC (Aireon), changes in interest rates, changes in laws, tax changes, adverse regulatory developments or proceedings, lawsuits and other risks detailed from time to time in our publicly filed disclosure documents.
+Because forward-looking statements involve future risks and uncertainties, actual results may be different from those expressed or implied in these statements.
+Examples of risks and uncertainties include geopolitical unrest, terrorist attacks and the threat of terrorist attacks, war, epidemics or pandemics and related travel advisories, climate change and environmental factors (including weather systems and other natural phenomena and factors arising from man-made sources), cyber security attacks, labour negotiations, arbitrations, workforce recruitment, training and retention, general aviation industry conditions, air traffic levels, government interventions or restrictions on or concerning air travel, the use of telecommunications and ground transportation as alternatives to air travel, capital market and economic conditions, the ability to collect customer service charges and reduce operating costs, the success of our investment in space-based aircraft surveillance through Aircon LLC (Aircon), changes in interest rates, changes in laws, tax changes, adverse regulatory developments or proceedings, lawsuits and other risks detailed from time to time in our publicly filed disclosure documents.
 Some of these risks and uncertainties are explained under "Risk Factors" in this AIF.
-The forward-looking statements contained in this AIF represent our expectations as of October 24, 2019 and are subject to change after this date.
+The forward-looking statements contained in this AIF represent our expectations as of October 22, 2020 and are subject to change after this date.
+In March 2020, the coronavirus ("COVID-19") outbreak was declared a pandemic by the World Health Organization.
+The COVID-19 pandemic and the resulting economic contraction has had, and is expected to continue to have, a significant negative impact on global air traffic and on the aviation industry.
+Refer to "General Development of the Business - Recent Developments - COVID-19 Pandemic" for further discussion of the impact on NAV CANADA.
 Readers of this AIF are cautioned not to place undue reliance on any forward-looking statement.
-We disclaim any intention or obligation to update or revise any forward-looking statements included in this document whether as a result of new information, future events or for any other reason, except as required by applicable securities legislation.
+We disclaim any intention or obligation to update or revise any forward-looking statement included in this document whether as a result of new information, future events or for any other reason, except as required by applicable securities legislation.